tino-onit/tino-onit.github.io/_posts/2022-09-29-Palo-Alto-HA-Setup-in-Azure.md

 - Trust Interface
 - Untrust Interface
 - MGMT Interface
-- HA-Interface - Make sure to Power off and stop the VM in order to add this new NIC.
+- HA-Interface

+In order to configure the HA interface, we need to create it.
+(This is assuming you have an HA subnet)
+1. Power off your VM's
+2. Add a new NIC to each VM, in Azure, and assign it an IP in the HA subnet
+3. Power on the VM's and configure the new NIC == Ethernet1/3 == as DHCP
+4. Follow the Palo Alto guide on setting up HA

 ## Azure Application Registration
 ---
-There is a small configuration should be done on azure AD before jumping into the Palo Alto HA Configuration, which is creating an APP and register with the right permission in order to make the Resources "IP" floating between both Firewall Nodes, let's do it:
+Next task is creating an APP and registering it with the right permissions in order to make the resources "IP" floating between both Firewall Nodes.
+This is an Azure APP and we will use some of the output config to setup the VM-Series plug-in, inside out VM firewalls.
 1. Login to Azure Portal
 2. Click on Azure AD
 3. From App registration > Click on +New registration